bradyhouse/house/fiddles/aws/whitepapers/whitepapers-best-practices.md

 #### Web Architecture

-In the case of online architecture, use SQS isolate the the app server from the web server and from the database.
+In the case of online (or web) architectures, use SQS isolate the the app server from the web server and from the database.
 The app server does not know about your web server and vice versa, this gives decoupling between these layers and there are no dependencies code-wise or from any functional perspective.

 #### Batch Architecture

-Create asynchronous components that are independent of each other and communicate via SQS.
+In the case of batch architectures, create asynchronous components that are independent of each other.
+These then communicate asynchronously via SQS.

 ### Implement Elasticity